mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/config_groups.rst

 We will need to make three modifications to our code in ``my_app.py``:

 1. Create additional inventory configs and player-profile configs.
-2. Register these configs - by name - in Hydra's config store, under the appropriate respective groups.
+2. Register these configs - by group and name - in a config store.
-3. Update our application's top-level config to include a "defaults" list, which is a special field that Hydra uses to define the interface to our application.
+3. Update our application's top-level config to include a "Hydra defaults" list, which is a special field that Hydra uses to define the default inputs to our application.

 Creating Inventory-Config Groups